 We expect to defer IFRS 9 until January 1, 2021, as allowed under the amendments to IFRS 4.
-We are currently assessing the impact the adoption of this standard will have on our consolidated financial statements.
+We are currently assessing the impact the adoption of this standard will have on our unaudited condensed interim consolidated financial statements.

 IFRS 16 Leases ("IFRS 16")